The twisted Ruelle zeta function on compact hyperbolic orbisurfaces and Reidemeister-Turaev torsion: Reidemeister torsion

+As we will see, this retraction can be realized by elementary collapses, in particular we can compute the torsion on the $2$-dimensional complex described above.

-\paragraph{Natural lift of the cell structure.} We pick an arbitrary basis $\{e_1, \ldots, e_n\}$ of $V_\rho$, then the complex $C_*(X_0, V_\rho)$ can be computed explicitly, as in \cite[Section 4]{Kitano}, but we need to fix lifts of the cells of $X_0$ in the universal cover $\widetilde X_0$.
-Since $X_0$ has the structure of a bouquet of circles times a circle, its universal cover has the structure of a family of lattices, a portion of one of them is drawn in \cref{cover}.
+\paragraph{Natural lift of the cell structure.} We pick an arbitrary basis $\{v_1, \ldots, v_n\}$ of $V_\rho$, then the complex $C_*(X_0, V_\rho)$ can be computed explicitly, as in \cite[Section 4]{Kitano}, but we need to fix lifts of the cells of $X_0$ in the universal cover $\widetilde X_0$.
+Such a choice of lifts will induce a homology class of spider, hence an Euler structure, that we will denote by $\mathfrak e_0$.

+Since $X_0$ has the structure of a bouquet of circles times a circle, its universal cover has the structure of a union of lattices glued along a line, a portion of one of them is drawn in \cref{cover}.

-We start with an arbitrary lift $\widetilde v$ of the unique one-cell $v \in C_0(X_0)$.
-Then we choose the lifts $\widetilde A_1, \widetilde T$ and $\widetilde E_{A_1}$ as in \cref{cover}.
-Similarly, we take the lifts of $B_1, A_2, \ldots, C_s$ and of the corresponding two-cells as above.
+We start with an arbitrary lift $\widetilde e_0$ of the unique one-cell $e \in C_0(X_0)$.
+Then we choose the lifts $\widetilde A_1, \widetilde U$ and $\widetilde E_{A_1}$ as in \cref{cover}.
+Similarly, we take the lifts of $B_1, A_2, \ldots, C_r$ and of the corresponding two-cells as above.

+We denote by $\mathfrak e_0$ the Euler structure induced by this choice of lifts on the CW complex $W$ representing $X_0$.
+On the peripheral tori $N_i$, $i=0, \ldots, r$, we take the Euler structure $\mathfrak e_+$ as in \cref{subsubsec:extorus}.